 Vrmac – walking paradise14-May-2020

-The ridge is mostly overgrown with the typical Mediterranean maquis.
+The ridge is mostly covered with the typical Mediterranean maquis.
 Here and there, a few pastures provide variety amidst the stone fields.
 It is also recognised as an important European mushroom area.
 The Vrmac is eight kilometres long and five kilometres wide.
-The highest peaks are Sveti Ilija (785 m above sea level) and Velji vrh (712 m above sea level).
+The highest elevations are Sveti Ilija (785 m above sea level) and Velji vrh (712 m above sea level).
 Both the special biological diversity and the cultural heritage characterise the authentic landscape of Vrmac.
 Farmers, craftsmen, seafarers and intellectuals have left their mark on the settlement.
 A perfect blend of untouched nature and old rural architecture make the peninsula a jewel.

 Vrmac has always been of geostrategic importance thanks to its geographical position.
 The remains of fortifications built and used by various rulers over the course of time still bear witness to this today.
 Be it to defend the borders of the Ottoman Empire, the Republic of Venice or the Austro-Hungarian monarchy.

 For hiking enthusiasts, there are hiking trails around and on the Vrmac.
 Mountain bikers can also enjoy themselves here.
 Clear drinking water bubbles up from numerous springs and provides refreshment along the way.
 And in the villages along the paths you feel as if you have been transported back in time.
 From the summit you can enjoy a unique view over the Boka, the Bay of Kotor and the Mediterranean Sea.